Cellamare conspiracy

-The Cellamare conspiracy of 1718 (French: Conspiration de Cellamare) was a conspiracy against the Regent of France, Philippe d'Orléans (1674–1723) that aimed to depose him of his position and place Philip V, then King of Spain, as the new regent of France.
+The Cellamare conspiracy of 1718 (French: Conspiration de Cellamare) was a conspiracy against the Regent of France, Philippe d'Orléans (1674–1723) that aimed to depose him of his position and place Philip V of Spain as the new regent of France.
 Concocted in Spain, the plot was the brainchild of Antonio del Giudice, Prince of Cellamare.

 Background and plot

 Antonio del Giudice was named the Spanish Ambassador to the French Court in 1715 during the reign of Louis XIV of France; Louis XIV died in September that year and his successor, Louis XV of France, aged five, was put under the care of the Duke of Orléans who was a nephew (as well as son-in-law) of the late Louis XIV.
 Antonio del Giudice went to France during the Regency of Philippe d'Orléans.

-At the instigation of Guillaume Dubois, Secretary of State for Foreign Affairs, France formed the Quadruple Alliance between England, Holland and the Holy Roman Empire to combat the possible personal union between France and Spain, should the five-year-old Louis XV die; Spain was then ruled by Louis XV's uncle, Phillip V, who had been king of Spain since the death of Charles II in 1700.
+At the instigation of Guillaume Dubois, the Secretary of State for Foreign Affairs, France formed the Quadruple Alliance with Great Britain, the Netherlands, and the Holy Roman Empire to oppose the possible personal union between France and Spain, should the five-year-old Louis XV die.
+Spain was then ruled by Louis XV's uncle, Philip V of Spain, who had been king of Spain since the death of Charles II in 1700.
 The War of the Spanish Succession had resulted in the Treaty of Utrecht of April 1713; that treaty underlined that neither Philip nor his descendants could inherit the French throne, he having agreed to this previously.